muperdev/innies/SETUP.md

-# Contact Form Setup Instructions
+# Setup Instructions

 ## Convex Setup

-The contact form uses Convex as the backend for storing contact submissions.
+The application uses Convex as the backend for storing data.
 Follow these steps to set up Convex:

 ### 1. Install Convex CLI
 ```bash